 Kashyap is also one of the academic members of the Bellagio Group (whose non-academic

 members consist of the Deputy Central Bank Governors and Vice Ministers of Finance of the G7 countries).
 This experience, along with his research and other consulting and advising to central banks and finance ministries around the world, has helped him create his two unique elective courses, “Understanding Central Banks” and “The Analytics of Financial Crises.”

-Kashyap is a member of both the American Economic Association (AEA) and American Finance Association, and is currently a member of the Executive Committee of the AEA.
-He is a co-founder of the US Monetary Policy Forum.
+Kashyap is a member of both the American Economic Association (AEA) and American Finance Association, and is a co-founder of the US Monetary Policy Forum.
 In 2014, was selected for the Emory Williams Award for teaching excellence by the Chicago Booth students.

-He regularly speaks on the financial crisis, Japan, the global economy, and the direction of
+He regularly speaks on financial crises, Japan, the global economy, and the direction of

 He graduated from the University of California at Davis in 1982 with a bachelor's degree in

 economics and statistics with highest honors.
 In 1989, he earned a PhD from the Massachusetts Institute of Technology.
 He enjoys rotisserie baseball and the Indianapolis 500.

 ||Understanding Central Banks